 - Were you even aware that PPI had been added to your agreement?

-Of course, your claim might also be rejected, but if that happens Gladstone Brookes will assess the terms of the rejection and advise you whether or not an appeal to the Financial Ombudsman Service (FOS) to overturn the decision.
+RejectionIn the event of a rejection, Gladstone Brookes will assess the terms of the rejection and advise on whether or not to appeal to the Financial Ombudsman Service (FOS) to overturn the decision.
 If we feel there is the chance of the decision being overturned, we will compile the information required to appeal to FOS.